-One medium-intensity plot and one historical (417) plot were available for this provisional ecological site.
-Historical plot data was used cautiously due to the fact that soils were not confirmed and the plot was located in an undetailed, high order soil map unit.
-These plots, in combination with professional experience and a review of the scientific literature, were used to approximate the reference plant community.
-Information for other states and community phases was obtained from a review of the scientific literature and professional experience.
+One low-intensity plot and one medium-intensity plot were available for this provisional ecological site.
+These plots, in conjunction with a review of the scientific literature and professional experience, were used to approximate the reference plant community for this provisional ecological site.
+Information for alternate states was obtained from professional experience and a review of the scientific literature.
 All community phases are considered provisional based on these plots and the sources identified in this ecological site description.